shumway/jekyll-now/_posts/2014-11-30-GitHUB-LinkedIn.md

 title: GitHUB and LinkedIn
 ---

-I decided not to wait until August 22nd, 2015 for my next post!

 I’ve been thinking a lot about careers and how people can succeed in today’s job market.
 As a computational physics professor, students would sometimes ask me about how to find jobs that use programming, math, and physics.
 Now, working for